 Dallas Cowboys (6-6): As bad as the Cowboys have looked this year, the rest of the NFC East has just been that much worse.
 Dallas has been helped a lot along the way into the division-leading spot that they are in, mostly by the Eagles.
 Philly has imploded epically over the last month, culminating in their loss to the bottomfeeding dolphins last weekend.
 Philly has a chance to regain footing vs the Giants in week 14 but who really knows what to expect.
 This whole division is a mess and whoever represents them in the postseason will likely see an early exit.

 San Francisco 49ers (10-2): In the span of 24 hours the Niners went from NFC West leaders who were poised to run away with the entire conference to the fifth seed and Wild Card berth.
-This occurred after the Ravens beat the 49ers on Sunday, preventing them from locking up a playoff spot and creating a very difficult situation for San Fran.
+This occurred after the Ravens beat the 49ers on Sunday in Week 13, preventing them from locking up a NFL playoff spot and creating a very difficult situation for San Fran.
 Then the Seahawks won on Monday Night and sent the Niners tumbling from atop the division to being the first Wild Card team in the AFC.
 They still have a lot of football left to play but their fate is no longer in their hands, at least until they play Seattle week 16.

 Minnesota Vikings (8-3): The Vikings loss to Seattle didn’t knock them out of the Wild Card game, but it certainly didn’t help matters at all.
 It did cut their lead over the Los Angeles Rams to just a single game and put their aspirations of an NFC North title about out of reach.
 Lucky for them, a game against the Lions is on the horizon and should put them back in the win column.